jameshughes89/cs101/CONTRIBUTING.md

-# Contributing to cs102
+# Contributing to cs101

-## This is a First Year Course
+## This assumes no computer science background

 Keep content contributions at an appropriate level for students.

-At this stage they should be familiar with:
+The main learning objectives of this course are:
 * Variables
 * Types
 * I/O